abrar2030/Fluxora/mobile/README.md

 - **Backend API**: For data retrieval and updates
 - **Authentication Services**: For user authentication
 - **Analytics**: For usage tracking and analysis

-For more information on mobile development standards and practices, refer to the `DEVELOPMENT_GUIDELINES.md` file in the `docs` directory.